eProsima/Integration-Service-docs/docs/libraries.rst

 Bridge Libraries
 ^^^^^^^^^^^^^^^^

-Integration Services allows us to define bridge libraries to integrate new protocols.
+Integration Service allows us to define bridge libraries to integrate new protocols.
 These libraries must offer the following function declarations:

 * create_bridge: